hj01857655/kiro-account-manager/README.md

 5. Wait ~15 minutes for the build to complete
 6. Download artifacts from the completed workflow run

-> ⚠️ Self-built versions are unsigned.
+> ⚠️ Self-built versions are unsigned by default.
 Windows will show a security warning during installation.
+>
+> 💡 To enable code signing, add these secrets to your fork: `TAURI_SIGNING_PRIVATE_KEY` and `TAURI_SIGNING_PRIVATE_KEY_PASSWORD`
 >
 > ⚠️ The "Release" workflow is for the author only (requires private repo access).
 Fork users should use "Build (Fork)" workflow instead.